Murder of Kelsey Smith: Kelsey Smith Act

 Some believe that Verizon Wireless was reluctant to locate or "ping" the cell phone because of privacy laws governing such actions.
-At the time, cell-phone service providers would generally comply upon the request of the subscriber, but not of anyone else, including that of law enforcement authorities, unless a court order was issued, which takes time.
+At the time, cell-phone service providers would generally comply upon the request of the subscriber, but not of anyone else, including that of law enforcement authorities.
+The exception was a court order being issued, which takes time.

-This led to the creation of the Kelsey Smith Act, a law that states in essence that cell-phone companies can ping a phone if authorities determine that the subscriber is in danger.
-Most US states have passed the law, and the United States Congress is debating federalizing it.
+This led to the passing of the Kelsey Smith Act by Congress in February 2021, a law that states in essence that cell-phone companies can ping a phone if authorities determine that the subscriber is in danger.
+Congress debated federalizing it.

 In at least one instance, the law was acted upon.
 In February 2015, in Lenexa, Kansas, not far from where Smith had grown up, a man stole a car, unaware of a five-month-old infant inside.
 While in flight, he also ran down a pedestrian in a hit-and-run.
 The police found the car a half-hour later at a convenience store after having pinged the baby's mother's cell phone, which was still in a purse on the front seat.
 The driver escaped, and as of 2015 was still at large.
-It is believed that once he realized there was a baby inside, he decided to ditch the car, as in addition to car theft and hit-and-run, he would face kidnapping charges.
+It is believed that once he realized there was a baby inside, he decided to ditch the car, as in addition to car theft and hit-and-run, he could face kidnapping charges.

 National media attention

 Beyond local Kansas City news affiliate coverage, the case received prominent national media attention, including coverage by national news services Fox News Channel, CNN, MSNBC, Nancy Grace, the Today Show, The Mind of a Murderer and as an episode of the television show See No Evil, which aired in Canada on Slice, and in the United States on Investigation Discovery.
-Kelsey Smith’s story also aired on an Episode of Final Moments on ID Discovery.
+Smith's story also aired on an episode of Final Moments on Investigation Discovery.